iszczesniak/cpp/callable/index.md

 {% include_relative capture4a.cc %}
 {% endhighlight %}

 We set the default capture-by-reference policy with `&`.
-For example:
+Please note that in the example below, and the next example too, the call operator can be const, because we are not modifying a member reference, but a variable to which the member reference is bound.

 {% highlight c++ %}
 {% include_relative capture5.cc %}